blacklight/madblog/README.md

 ## Markdown files

-Articles are Markdown files stored under `pages`.
+Articles are Markdown files stored under `markdown`.
 For an article to be correctly rendered, you need to start the Markdown file with the following metadata header:

 ```markdown